Gatland in Wales contention if coach Pivac leaves

 No official decision has been made to part company with Pivac or any formal deal agreed with Gatland.

-The likes of Scott Robertson, Ronan O'Gara, Brad Mooar and Steve Borthwick have also been considered but Gatland remains a top target.
+Scott Robertson, Steve Tandy, Ronan O'Gara, Brad Mooar and Steve Borthwick have also been considered but Gatland remains a top target.

 Wales coaches, players and supporters will now await the outcome of the review which is expected to last at least a week.